CP1404/Practicals/prac_03/README.md

     That's because we've only added this file to the "staging" state, so it will be included when we commit.
     This is important.
 Git only tracks the files we ask it to.
-    **Note:** If you ever get a prompt to "Add File to Git" for PyCharm project metadata files (anything in the .idea folder, like misc.xml or vcs.xml), then say **no**.
-We do not want to version control these files.

 7. Now for our first **commit**!
     Press the shortcut key for committing changes (Ctrl+K or Cmd+K